pcfx-devel/PC-FX_devcart/README.md

 This is a design of a development cart for the PC-FX, based almost entirely on the RP2040 microcontroller.

-proper 3D case is also included in this repository.
+A 3D model of a proper case is also included in this repository.

 Here is a photo of a complete unit:

 ![Cart in Case](images/devcart_in_case.jpg)